Gabao-Farias/controle-gastos/README.md

 * [Java](https://www.java.com/pt_BR/) ☕

 ### 💾 Database management
-* There are two classes wich manages these files, BD_Registros and BD_Usuarios.java
+* There are two classes wich manages these files, BD_Registros and BD_Usuarios
   * BD_Registros is responsible for *R/W* of the registers file
   * BD_Usuarios is responsible for *R/W* of the users file

 ### 📵 Platforms
 * PC only 🖥️